U.S.–China Strategic and Economic Dialogue: Purpose

 The S&ED has allowed the Secretary of Treasury and Secretary of State to meet directly with their more powerful counterparts; China traditionally considers American cabinet secretaries equal to Chinese ministers, rather than the more senior state councilors and vice premiers.

 Structure

-The S&ED is organized around a high-level, cross-cutting structure that addresses the geopolitical nature of mutual concerns in strategic and economic discussions.
-The S&ED provides a forum for ongoing and productive bilateral engagement between U.S. and Chinese officials with diverse responsibilities for both economic and strategic issues.
-The structure of the S&ED allows for a plenary session to discuss issues of cross-cutting strategic and economic importance, while maintaining distinct strategic and economic tracks.
-Each respective track will involve focused discussions on issues of mutual immediate and long-term strategic or economic interest.
+The S&ED was organized around a high-level, cross-cutting structure that addresses the geopolitical nature of mutual concerns in strategic and economic discussions.
+The S&ED provided a forum for ongoing and productive bilateral engagement between U.S. and Chinese officials with diverse responsibilities for both economic and strategic issues.
+The structure of the S&ED allowed for a plenary session to discuss issues of cross-cutting strategic and economic importance, while maintaining distinct strategic and economic tracks.
+Each respective track involved focused discussions on issues of mutual immediate and long-term strategic or economic interest.
 The S&ED will meet semi-annually to facilitate robust engagement and progress between dialogues through coordination with existing bilateral dialogues and working-level interactions.

 Participants

-The S&ED brings together senior leadership representing the U.S. and Chinese governments.
-Special representatives are appointed by Presidents of both countries.
-Various other U.S. Cabinet and sub-Cabinet officials and heads of Chinese ministries, bureaus and commissions will participate in the Dialogue depending on the issues being discussed.
+The S&ED brought together senior leadership representing the U.S. and Chinese governments.
+Special representatives were appointed by Presidents of both countries.